callFEELD/logs.tf-discord-bot/README.md

 ## installing
 1. download the code
 2. Create a Discord Bot (tutorial: https://github.com/callFEELD/logs.tf-discord-bot/wiki)
-3. fill the token inside the token.json file
+3. fill the token inside the token.json file (tutorial: https://github.com/callFEELD/logs.tf-discord-bot/wiki/insert-the-token-to-the-token.json-file)
-4. get your Discord ID (enable the developer mode in discord (Settings -> Appearance; scroll down and check "Developer Mode") after that you can rightclick on your profile in a server member list and hit "copy id") and SteamID64 and fill them into the users.json file inside the moderators object.
+4. get your Discord ID (enable the developer mode in discord (Settings -> Appearance; scroll down and check "Developer Mode") after that you can rightclick on your profile in a server member list and hit "copy id") and SteamID64 and fill them into the users.json file inside the moderators object. (tutorial: https://github.com/callFEELD/logs.tf-discord-bot/wiki/insert-your-Discord-ID-and-Steam-ID-into-the-users.json-file)
 5. run the script

  btw: you can set up a raspberry pi to have a small "server" running this bot in the background